+We’ve taken a look at the good side of Panamanian life, now it’s time to explore a few bad things about living in Panama.
 If these ring massive alarm bells for you, then you’ll need to consider your decision to retire to Panama carefully.

 The pace of life here is slower than in many Western countries, and accepting it is the only solution.

-Bureaucracy and red tape
+Bureaucracy and Red Tape

 Ensure you are dealing with reputable operators and get independent advice and recommendations before you put pen to paper.
 If the deal just happens to expire this afternoon with no time for you to think… well, that may be a red flag.

-Cities like Boquete and Volcan are cooler, and many beach towns have a cooling sea breeze.
+However, cities like Boquete and Volcan are cooler, and many beach towns have a cooling sea breeze.
 Still, being aware of the change in climate is important for those who prefer chilly weather.

 Also, many days have a refreshing tropical shower, which is great unless you are out and about.